jpype-project/jpype/doc/userguide.rst

 I like many others breathed a great sigh of relief and gladly cut out the Python 2 code.
-Since that time JPype operating speed has improved anywhere from 300% to 10000% as we can now implement everything back in CPython rather than bandaiding it with interpreted Python code.
+Since that time JPype operating speed has improved anywhere from 300% to 10000% as we can now implement everything back in CPython rather than band-aiding it with interpreted Python code.

 PyPy
 ~~~~